Geochronology and Isotopic Mapping

 The Pb isotopic composition of Pb-rich sulphide materials (e.g. chalcopyrite, galena and sphalerite) reflects the isotopic composition of the fluids from which those sulphides were derived.
 This isotopic signature provides evidence of the sources of fluids that have transported metals such as copper (Cu), lead (Pb), zinc (Zn), and gold (Au).

 Potassium-Argon (K-Ar) and Argon-Argon (Ar-Ar) geochronology

-Compilation of new and existing K-Ar and Ar-Ar constraints in northern Australia will guide acquisition of new data and provide indications of crustal cooling age and exhumation patterns across northern Australia.
+K-Ar and Ar-Ar geochronology methods are complementary to U-Pb geochronology, and can provide age constraints on a variety of geological processes including magmatic crystallisation, metamorphism, cooling through temperatures in the range ~500C to 300C, and mineralisation.
+Compilation of new and existing K-Ar and Ar-Ar constraints in northern Australia is in progress and provides indications of crustal cooling age and exhumation patterns across northern Australia.